 - BGP-based routing/peering analytics

 Needless to say, we’re pleased to have earned Forrester’s recognition, and we’re eager to spread the news.
 So we’ve arranged to make the report available for you to read for yourself.
 If you’d like to learn more about our purpose-built big data SaaS for network operations (available via public cloud or private deployment), start by checking our product page on Kentik Detect.
-If you’re ready to dive right in with cloud-friendly network monitoring and DDoS protection, sign up for a free trial.
-Or contact us at email@example.com and we’ll be happy to walk you through a demo.
+If you’re ready to dive right in with cloud-friendly network monitoring and DDoS protection, sign up for a free trial or request a demo.